State-sponsored Sinhalese colonisation: Post-2009

 Since the fall of the LTTE and the capture of de facto Tamil Eelam, several settlement programmes were initiated by the government that extends towards the Northern Province.
 In the Vavuniya district 3000 acres in Madukulam (Maduwewa) are being cleared for a village, while work of a settlement is underway in the former LTTE stronghold of Othiyamalai Kaadu.
 A settlement is being created in Rampaveddi bordering the minor tank area of Eropothana and new settlement of approximately 2500 ethnic Sinhala families (about 6000 people) from the South were settled in the village of Kokkachaankulam.
 Tamils in Barathypuram were evicted and a Muslim settlement is being created in the area due to the large economic opportunities provided by an apparels factory being built there.

 Several new settlements are also being built in Mullaitivu District while the Weli Oya settlement is being expanded as well.
 Several fishing colonies are being built in the Mannar district and Muslim settlements have been built in lands previously owned by Tamils that fled to India during the war.
 "Navatkuli Housing Project" is being built in Navatkuli, Jaffna District to house 135 Sinhalese families, including 54 families who had, in 2010, attempted to set up temporary residences at the Jaffna Railway Station with funding from Buddhist Organizations and Political parties.

 Following the defeat of the LTTE, the Mahaweli project, which had been temporarily halted, gained new momentum.
 The Mahaweli Authority and the military resumed activities to bring in landless Sinhalese settlers from the southern parts of the country to settle in and around Weli Oya.
 Despite ongoing displacement of thousands of Tamils from their land and homes, the Mahaweli Authority, under successive governments since the end of the war, continues to allocate land to Sinhalese settlers in the same areas.

-Pro-LTTE news site TamilNet reported that Tamils were being ethnically cleansed in the Jaffna peninsula and Mullativu districts, and that this was being supplemented with the construction of Buddhist stupas and Sinhalisation of names of streets and places.
+Pro-rebel TamilNet reported that Tamils were being ethnically cleansed in the Jaffna peninsula and Mullativu districts, and that this was being supplemented with the construction of Buddhist stupas and Sinhalisation of names of streets and places.
 It further stated that the Tamil populace had been reduced to a fourth between 2007 and 2011 based on Government figures.
 Tamil locals also complained of the state waging an accelerated campaign of Sinhala Buddhist colonisation by destroying historic Hindu shrines in the East.
 Over 400 families were reported to have been settled in Nelukkulam in Mullativu district by the website.

+2024

+In March 2024, Sri Lankan media reported that the Sri Lanka Army handed over 100 acres of occupied civilian land to their rightful owners in the 24th consecutive release since the end of the war.
+According to the army, the military occupied only 0.5% of land in the North on national security grounds.